-Looking for a delicious and healthy snack to have while catching up with friends virtually?
+Looking for a delicious and healthy snack to have while catching up with friends?

-Just because you’re staying in, doesn’t mean you can’t treat yourself to an epic antipasto platter!
+This holiday, treat yourself to an epic antipasto platter!
 They’re incredibly easy and fun to create.
-You can even get the kids and hubby involved in the creation process, because there’s no right or wrong way to do it.
+You can even get the kids involved in the creation process, because there’s no right or wrong way to do it.